MKOdeh2024/Mastering-JavaScript-in-20-Days/Day12.md

 - **Dynamic** scope, unlike lexical scope, determines the scope of a variable based on the flow of execution during runtime (not applicable inJS).
 - Scope defines the accessibility and visibility of variables in JavaScript.
 - **Function** scope refers to the concept that variables declared within a function are only accessible within that function and its nested functions, creating a local scope for those variables.
-- JAn **IIFE** (Immediately Invoked Function Expression) is a JavaScript design pattern used to create a private scope for variables and prevent them from polluting the global namespace.
+- An **IIFE** (Immediately Invoked Function Expression) is a JavaScript design pattern used to create a private scope for variables and prevent them from polluting the global namespace.
 - It involves defining a function expression and immediately invoking it, encapsulating the code within its scope.
 - The primary purpose of an IIFE is to provide a way to execute code immediately without leaving any variables or function declarations in the global scope.
 - **Block** scoping in JavaScript is a way to declare variables that are confined to the block in which they are defined.